309thEDDGE/opal-helm/README.md

 By default mongosh excludes all db.auth() operations from the saved history

+## Dask Gateway

+### Modifying Resource Limits

+Inorder to modify resource limits for dask gateway you will need to configure the values in the dask gateway helm chart values.
+Currently, by default they should be configured to allow the scheduler and workers 2 G of memory and one core a piece with the cluster total limits being 10 G of memory with 6 cores and 6 workers as a maximum.
+These values can be located at:
+- gateway
+  - extraConfig (This is where the cluster limits are defined)
+  - backend

+    - scheduler

+      - cores
+      - memory

+    - worker

+      - cores
+      - memory

 ## TODO
 add the regcred-init repo to opal-helm add the argoCD repo to opal-helm